lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-quickref.md

 Explosive weapons can hit multiple targets with shrapnel.

-### Suppress
+### Suppress / Distract

 `combat/suppress <list of targets>`

+`combat/distract <target>`

+Both suppression and distract do no damage, but instead reduce the opponent's effectiveness.

-Suppressive fire does no damage, but can keep someone's head down and applies negative modifiers to their attacks.
+Suppressive fire keeps the target's heads down and applies negative modifiers to their attacks.
 To attack multiple targets, you need either an explosive weapon or a fully automatic one (using an 8 round burst).

+Distractions can disorient a target.
+This action applies less of a modifier than suppression, but it uses no ammo and applies to _both_ attacks and defense.

 ### Subdue / Escape